kvutien/Doc-Simulated_profiles_Persons_in_Need/Profile_prompt.md

 ## Answer of DeepSeek:
 It acknowledges and is ready to proceed.

+## Answer of le Chat:
+It acknowledges and is ready to proceed.

 # 1. Presentation of the global helper context
 ## My question:
 *I work in a global helper organization, bringing free assistance to persons in need.
 The persons in need have in general a monthly revenue of 50 USD, or equivalent in local currency.
 Some may have a little more, but they all have an incertain future and live day by day.
 Do you understand ?
 If you do, can you prove it by giving some examples of world recognized organizations that help these persons?*

 ## Answer of DeepSeek:
-It gives a list of international helper organizations
+It gives a list of 7 international helper organizations
 1. The United Nations World Food Programme (WFP)
 2. Oxfam
 3. CARE International